ufs-community/ufs-srweather-app/docs/UsersGuide/source/LAMGrids.rst

 .. _RRFS_CONUS_3km:

 .. figure:: _static/RRFS_CONUS_3km.sphr.native_wrtcmp.png
+   :alt: Map of the continental United States 3 kilometer domain.
+The computational grid boundaries appear in red and the write-component grid appears just inside the computational grid boundaries in blue.

    *The boundary of the RRFS_CONUS_3km computational grid (red) and corresponding write-component grid (blue).*

 The boundary of the ``RRFS_CONUS_3km`` domain is shown in :numref:`Figure %s <RRFS_CONUS_3km>` (in red), and the boundary of the :ref:`write-component grid <WriteComp>` sits just inside the computational domain (in blue).
-This extra grid is required because the post-processing utility (:term:`UPP`) is currently unable to process data on the native FV3 gnomonic grid (in red).
+This extra grid is required because the post-processing utility (:term:`UPP`) is unable to process data on the native FV3 gnomonic grid (in red).
 Therefore, model data are interpolated to a Lambert conformal grid (the write component grid) in order for UPP to read in and correctly process the data.

 .. note::
-   While it is possible to initialize the FV3-LAM with coarser external model data when using the ``RRFS_CONUS_3km`` domain, it is generally advised to use external model data that has a resolution similar to that of the native FV3-LAM (predefined) grid.
+   While it is possible to initialize the FV3-LAM with coarser external model data when using the ``RRFS_CONUS_3km`` domain, it is generally advised to use external model data (such as HRRR or RAP data) that has a resolution similar to that of the native FV3-LAM (predefined) grid.

 Predefined SUBCONUS Grid Over Indianapolis